NVIDIA/NVFlare/research/fed-bpt/README.md

 --local_popsize 5 \
 --perturb 1 \
 --model_name roberta-large \
+--eval_clients site-1 \
 --llama_causal 1" \
 -f app/config/config_fed_server.conf min_clients=${N_CLIENTS} num_rounds=200 seed=${SEED}
 ```
+By default, we only evaluate the global model on client `site-1` as in our setting, the global test set is shared by clients.

 Start the FL simulator with `N_CLIENTS` clients in parallel.
 The following setting requires a GPU with at least 24 GB memory and enough system memory to run the clients in parallel (we recommend at least 40 GB).
 For a system with less resources, you can set -t to be a lower number and simulate the clients running sequentially.